dsheets/ocaml-unix-sys-resource/README.md

 [`sys/resource.h`][sys_resource.h] in a way that is not tied to the implementation on the host system.

+Two findlib packages are provided, `unix-sys-resource` and `unix-sys-resource.unix`.
+The base package provides types but the `unix-sys-resource.unix` package is necessary to access the bindings.

+### unix-sys-resource
 The [`Sys_resource`][sys_resource] module provides types and functions for describing and working with rlimit resources and limits.

+### unix-sys-resource.unix
 The [`Sys_resource_unix`][sys_resource_unix] module provides bindings to functions that use the types in `Sys_resource`.